Skip to content

 • The schedule should include the job priority level and the job plan and should be based on how much work the crew can realistically finish.

-• Scheduling from the forecast of highest skills available allows crews to accomplish more work by reducing coordination delays.
+• Scheduling maintenance work from the forecast of highest skills available allows crews to accomplish more work by reducing coordination delays.

 4. Assign Work for Every Work Hour Available

-• When scheduling, identify jobs that can be easily interrupted by emergencies and urgent, reactive jobs without impacting the overall process too much.
+• When scheduling maintenance, identify jobs that can be easily interrupted by emergencies and urgent, reactive jobs without impacting the overall process too much.

 • When 100 percent of available hours are scheduled, you can view different metrics and key performance indicators of your schedule.
 If you under-schedule, you’re simply building inefficiency into the schedule.
 If you overschedule, you’re increasing the likelihood of poor performance on schedule compliance.